• About TTT

 11. Round Top

 Set out early and head east on Hwy 290 for Round Top if you love antiques.
-It’s about an 80-mile car ride, so bring a snack or two and get ready to be dazzled in the antiques.
-And, if you plan your visit just right, the Round Top Antique Show is held in January, April, and October.
-See the site for the exact dates.
-I can’t believe I’ve never been to this.
-You’ll want to bring a big enough car for all the cool things you buy!
+It’s about an 80-mile car ride, so bring a snack or two and get ready to be dazzled by the antiques.
+If you plan your visit right, the Round Top Antique Show will be held in January, April, and October.
+Please refer to the site for the exact dates.
+You’ll want to bring a car that’s big enough to accommodate all the cool things you buy!

 PIN IT!